duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/02_braitenberg.md

 - What is the difference between the `DTROS` `log` method  and the native ROS logging?

 - How are the parameters dynamically updated?
-What can you do to change how often that happens?
+What can you do to the frequency at which this happens?
 Why is `updateParameters` called immediately after initializing the parameters?
 What is the use of the `parametersChanged` attribute? (_Hint: see the implementation in [`camera_node`](https://github.com/duckietown/dt-duckiebot-interface/blob/daffy/packages/camera_driver/src/camera_node.py)_)

 - Should you ever use `rospy.get_param()` in your node?
 If not, how should you access a ROS parameter?
 How do you initialize the parameters of your node? (_Hint: look at the nodes in `dt_duckiebot_interface` and at the official ROS documentation_)